 Some common etiquette to know before becoming a KP student of Martial Arts

 Becoming a student of Martial Arts should not be taken lightly.
-There is discipline and an attitude that should be understood and accepted before you step foot in a dojo.
+There is discipline and an attitude that should be understood and accepted before you set foot in a dojo.
 All of the manners and etiquette of the dojo should be maintained inside and out.
 It is the hardest part to learn, more so than the kicking and punching, but it is the only way to live a life with a fruitful attitude.

 Improve Skill Sets Learning martial arts will impact several areas of life.
 When you are serious about learning martial arts, you will find that you are improving in several areas of your life.
 Focus, memorization, discipline, goal setting, effort, confidence, and respect.

 Courtesy and respect are key elements in training in martial arts How we behave is how others perceive us to be.
 When considering martial arts, remember the following:

 Keep your ego in check.
-Learning Martial Art, just like learning anything else, will have its good parts and bad parts.
-You will continually absorb information, from the beginning through advanced lessons, and keeping your mind open to learning will keep training fun and make it an enjoyable experience overall.
+Learning a Martial Art, just like learning anything else, will have its good parts and bad parts.
+You will continually absorb information, from the beginner through advanced lessons, and keeping your mind open to learning will keep training fun and make it an enjoyable experience overall.

 Warm up.
 Do not skip class warm up sessions.
 Warming up is not just about avoiding injury.
 It prepares your mind and body for the lessons to come and incorporates movements and techniques that will help improve performance.